ryo-ngked/data-science-training-2025/Nicholas Lim/README.md

 ## Weekly Progress Log (2025-08-12)

-**Study Time**: 1 hours
+**Study Time**: 26 hours
 **Material Covered**: Kaggle course - Intro to programming, Python, All leason **What I Learned**:
 - [e.g., Data types]
 - [e.g., Data types: Integers, float]

 **Challenges Faced**:
--
-- [e.g., Got a `NameError` due to a typo]
+- No idea how to start after reading the question.
+- The question are complicated and not easy for beginner level.

 **Next Steps**:
-- Need to familiar with it
+- Need to familiar with it and digest it well.
-- Digest it well

 **Questions / Help Needed**:
-- [e.g., Not sure how function arguments work.
-Any tips or resources?]
+-